adeleyeayodeji/ionic-react-snippets/README.md

 Code snippets to build Ionic React Plugin widgets.

-Classicpress Snippets is meant to help VS Code users to leverage snippets from ClassicPress and WordPress for Development.
-This is a personal project and not an official extension from ClassicPress.net.
+Ionic React Snippets is meant to help VS Code users to leverage snippets from Ionic and React for Development.
+This is a personal project and not an official extension from https://ionicframework.com.

 <!-- ![Demo](images/elementor-work.gif) -->